-The Behavioral Risk Factor Surveillance System (BRFSS) is an ongoing, state-based, random-digitdialed telephone survey of noninstitutionalized adults 18 years of age or older, residing in the United States.
+The Behavioral Risk Factor Surveillance System (BRFSS) is an ongoing, state-based, random-digit-dialed telephone survey of noninstitutionalized adults 18 years of age or older, residing in the United States.
 For detailed descriptions of the BRFSS questionnaires, data, and reports, please see the BRFSS website.
-In 2019, all 50 states, the District of Columbia (DC), the Commonwealth of Puerto Rico, and Guam conducted both household landline telephone and cellular telephone interviews for the BRFSS data collection.
-New Jersey, however, did not collect enough data to meet the minimum requirements for inclusion in the annual aggregate data set for 2019.
+In 2022, all 50 states, the District of Columbia (DC), Guam, the Commonwealth of Puerto Rico, and the US Virgin Islands conducted both household landline telephone and cellular telephone interviews for the BRFSS data collection.

 The BRFSS data collection, structure, and weighting methodology changed in 2011 to allow the addition of data collection by cellular telephones.
 The BRFSS survey uses disproportionate stratified sample (DSS) design for landline telephone samples and random sample design for the cellular telephone survey.
-The BRFSS used iterative proportional fitting (IPF)-also known as raking-for weighting the 2019 BRFSS data.
-Because of sample design and the multiple reporting areas, the BRFSS data showed some variation between states and territories for the 2019 data year.
-The following sections identify important similarities and variations for the 2019 data year from previous years.
+The BRFSS used iterative proportional fitting (IPF)-also known as raking-for weighting the 2022 BRFSS data.
+Because of sample design and the multiple reporting areas, the BRFSS data showed some variation between states and territories for the 2022 data year.
+The following sections identify important similarities and variations for the 2022 data year from previous years.

-A. 2019 Data Anomalies and Deviations from the Sampling Frame
+A. 2022 Data Anomalies and Deviations from the Sampling Frame

-The BRFSS state-based annual sample designs are fixed for the data collection year beginning in January in all the states or territories.
+The BRFSS state-based annual sample designs are fixed for the data collection year beginning in January in all the states and participating US territories.
 The samples are drawn quarterly and screened monthly to provide a representative sample for monthly data collection.
 The intent of the monthly sample is to use it for 1 month, but in most states, it took more than 1 month to complete data collection using the monthly sample.
 In several instances, states used their monthly sample during a period of several months.
 This deviation will disproportionately affect analyses based on monthly (rather than annual) data.
-California continued to receive its sample quarterly rather than monthly, allowing staff to keep their sample active across three or more months.
-Michigan received the first quarterly sample of 2019 and then changed to a monthly sample for the remainder of 2019.